-This information will help you prepare for your percutaneous needle biopsy procedure at Memorial Sloan Kettering Cancer Center (MSK).
+This information will help you get ready for your percutaneous (pur-kyoo-tay-nee-uhs) needle biopsy procedure at Memorial Sloan Kettering (MSK).

 Before Your Procedure